 - Sweet potato: Sweet potato is low in sugar and high in soluble fiber.
 This helps you feel full.

-Other food items that you can have include
+Other foods that you can include:

 - Summer squash